Prahalya22/gitFolder/README.md

 Git checkout commit_id -> this is to navigate to a specific commit, commit_id obtained from logs

-Git checkout <branch>- switch to the specified branch
+Git checkout branch- switch to the specified branch

-git checkout -b <new-branch> — creates a new branch and switches to it (Checkout is read-only)
+git checkout -b new-branch — creates a new branch and switches to it (Checkout is read-only)

-Git branch -D <branch-name> -deletes branch that is not currently working on( if its current branch then error)
+Git branch -D branch-name -deletes branch that is not currently working on( if its current branch then error)

 Git revert commit_id ->is used to create a new commit that undoes the changes made in the specified commit